Cloudxtreme/nextcloud-app/DESCRIPTION.md

 ### Accounts

 This app integrates with Cloudron authentication.
-Cloudron users can login and use nextcloud.
+Cloudron users can login and use Nextcloud.

-However, _admin_ status of Cloudron user is not carried over to nextcloud.
+However, _admin_ status of Cloudron user is not carried over to Nextcloud.
 For this reason, this app comes with an pre-setup admin user.
 This admin user can grant admin previleges to other users.